Global Entrepreneurship Week 2012 was held in Israel in November 2012.

 Since he was a child, Doron loved to dance and dedicated all of his time to dance.
 He was even a member of the Bat Sheva band, but when he was 21, he was injured and had to stop dancing and reinvent himself.

 Doron told the students about the process he had undergone, about his first project: A self-lighting cigarette.
 He also talked about his first negotiation, the creativity that helped him as an entrepreneur, and more.

 Today, Doron is the CEO of White Innovation, which he founded.
 The successful company is based upon finding creative solutions to factories' difficulties, and their business model is: Share the profit from these solutions.

 Doron is one of the few Israelis invited to speak at TED.

 Ran Ne'eman- Father of a Student and Entrepreneur

 Ran's son is a 2nd grader at Mordei HaGeta'ot and he told the students about Accells, the project he founded with a team of entrepreneurs, about the process of starting a project, the steps he needed to take, and more.

 The start-up provides cell phones security measures to access sites and organizations.
 The project aims to replace the username and password used today and make the identification process more reliable and simpler.

 Here is a short clip from Ran's lecture to 8th graders:

 Gilad Polak, Co-CEO at Audio Didact

 Gilad and his partner founded a number of projects: an online project to turn information into knowledge, and creating information products with help from experts in several fields.
 In the same area, they created the project, LeHachechim BaPkakim (Get smarter in traffic jams).

 Gilad spoke about how he came up with his project (from a personal need), working with a business partner, ways for collaborations and his goals for the future.

 Here is a short clip from Gilad Polak's lecture:

-Click to read about events from other GEWs:
+Click to read about events on other GEWs:

 Global Entrepreneurship Week 2016